-We look at what's happened in the past, rethink it, and it does form our view going forward.
-So we don't have to think history is going to repeat itself a hundred times over, of course, it won't.
+We look at what's happened in the past, rethink it, and form our view going forward.
+So we don't have to think history will repeat itself a hundred times over; of course, it won't.

 But using past experience to color our view on what might happen in other industries has certainly been a great pattern.

-And you can point to many similarities between what we accomplished and Expedia, Ticketmaster, etc to know that consumer marketplaces is the theme that I see.
+And you can point to many similarities between what we accomplished and Expedia, Ticketmaster, etc, to know that consumer marketplaces are the theme that I see.
 But to distill that down as our only strategy would be probably too simplistic.

-So that speed and that excitement really attracted me.
-It was all grounded in this is an industry I really liked.
+The speed and excitement attracted me.
 I like to read about it outside of my day job.
 I like to follow what was happening on the deal block.

 What do you love about being M&A?

-It's such a good way to distill down the value of the business.
-So you're looking at how should I value this business?
-You need to know everything to value a business.
+It's such an excellent way to distill down the value of the business.
+So you're looking at how I should value this business.
 You need to understand their strategy.

 I liked the finality of it.
 The deal process to me offers a lot in that there's a time horizon generally competitive.
 Through that process, you learn so much just by sheer effort.
-Can't get to the answer without knowing everything that comes before it.
+You can't get to the answer without knowing everything that comes before it.

 What do you dislike about being an M&A?